International

 and breach of Islamic principle

-debt.
-However, it also causes inflation and, instead of being
+exacerbates debt.
+However, it also causes inflation and,

 In sum, present fiat money/credit is:–